univention/univention-corporate-server/doc/manual/domain-ldap/oidc.rst

 :file:`/etc/apache2/conf-available/openid-connect-provider.conf` must be made available under the set DNS name in a virtual host.

-With version 2 of the :program:`OIDC-Provider App` the authentication to :program:`OpenID Connect` works via the SAML Identity Provider of the UCS domain.
+With version 2 of the OIDC-Provider App the authentication to OpenID Connect works via the SAML Identity Provider of the UCS domain.
 If the SAML Identity Provider is not reachable at the default URL :samp:`https://ucs-sso.{[Domain name]}`, the correct URL under which the SAML IdP metadata for the UCS domain can be retrieved must be entered correctly in the app settings.
-If this URL is configured incorrectly, the :program:`OpenID Connect Provider` will not start.
+If this URL is configured incorrectly, the OpenID Connect Provider will not start.

-With SAML authentication, the authorization for the use of the :program:`OpenID Connect Provider` and thus for all apps connected via OIDC can be controlled via SAML authorizations.
+With SAML authentication, the authorization for the use of the OpenID Connect Provider and thus for all apps connected via OIDC can be controlled via SAML authorizations.
 By default, the group ``Domain Users`` is enabled for access when the app is installed.
 If this permission should be removed, the corresponding option must also be activated in the app settings so that the permission is not automatically added again.

-The :program:`OpenID Connect Provider` logs actions via the Docker Daemon.
+The OpenID Connect Provider logs actions via the Docker Daemon.
 The output can be viewed with the command :command:`univention-app logs openid-connect-provider`.